Laknonglak/JSD5-WEB-JS3-Exercise2/readme.md

 ### Exercise #2.1

 Maria has to calculate the cost of her payments for the month.
-For every transation there is a $3 fee and a 0.1% (0.01) interest fee.
+For every transaction, there is a $3 fee and a 0.1% (0.01) interest fee.
-Can you help her calculate her costs?
+Can you help her calculate her costs (create a function for calculation)?

 Return the value of what she should be paying.